Playstyle Overview

 The main ways to ramp this are:

-- For most damage: With Bluey on Tank = Restore Life on Tank -> Replace any pinks needed
+- For most damage: With Bluey on yourself = Restore Life weave on your team

 - For Severely heavy group damage: With Bluey on Tank = Restore Life Spam

-- For Triaging while Bloom builds: With Bluey on yourself = Restore Life weave on your team
+- For smaller group damage with high damage on Tank: With Bluey on Tank = Restore Life weave on Tank

 The case in which you Fluttercall: Restore Life spam the tank is for extremely heavy damage events that don’t last a particularly long time.
 It’s extremely inefficient to do this for rot damage since the idea is to buff the later half of your Bloom as much as possible, doing little healing to the group before that moment.